 You can use the information to prevent each issue, or you can wait for the precheck results and use the information to resolve specific issues that Alert Logic notifies you about.

-Must resolve before migration
+Must resolve before upgrade

 - Outdated AWS IAM role